fashion glossary

 How a Fashion Glossary Works

-A fashion glossary is a collection of fashion terms and phrases, organized in alphabetical order.
+A fashion glossary is a collection of fashion terms and phrases organized alphabetically.
 It provides definitions and explanations for each term, making it easier for users to understand the meaning and context of each term.
 Fashion glossaries can be found online, in books, or even in some fashion magazines.

 Common Fashion Terms